 I am a reliable and experienced Counsellor and a HCPC registered art psychotherapist with experience in working with both adults & children.

 Recognised Health Care Provider for AVIVA, Athena Global, Cigna and Vitality.

 Hello, my name is Claire, this may be your first time seeking help or part of your ongoing personal development, well done for making it this far, it's a massive first step to recovery.

 Since 2016 I have been working with clients at risk of suicide and self-harm before opening up in private practice in February 2019.
 I work with both adults and children using creative means or talking therapies.

 I have worked in both primary and post-primary schools and I currently work as a children's therapist in South Belfast in an outreach capacity with LORAG.

-At the moment I am in a full-time interdisciplinary PhD research study exploring the transgenerational effect of Northern Irelands 'troubles', our felt sense of culture and identity, community art therapy participation and it's part in building local resilience.
+At the moment I am in a full-time interdisciplinary PhD research study exploring Culture and identity using murals as the lens.
+Interested in Community art therapy, participation and it's part in building local resilience.